Safe & Informative Food Allergy Testing

 Blood Testing for Food Allergies

 Food allergy blood testing detects and measures the amount of allergen-specific antibodies in your blood.
-Test results are usually available in one to two weeks.
-Allergy blood testing is performed at an outside lab, and results are then sent to Texan Allergy & Sinus Center where they are reviewed by our team of allergy specialists.
+Test results are usually available in 1-2 weeks.
+An outside lab tests the blood sample and sends the results to our specialists at Texan Allergy & Sinus Center

 Oral Food Challenge

-An oral food challenge may be recommended if results from a food or blood test are uncertain.
-To confirm your food allergies, one of our allergists may recommend an oral food challenge.
+An oral food challenge may be recommended if results from a skin or blood test are uncertain.
 During this process, you’ll eat or drink small portions of a food in increasing amounts over a period of time to see if an allergic reaction occurs.
 This is always done under a doctor’s supervision.

 What to Expect During the Oral Food Challenge

-Supervision – The challenge will be conducted by a board-certified physician, Dr. Stacy Silvers, who has been trained to manage oral food challenges and extensive food allergy therapy.
+Supervision – All food challenges are done at Texan Allergy & Sinus Center clinics and are conducted by a board-certified physician who has been trained to manage oral food challenges and extensive food allergy therapy.

 Safety – Emergency medications (including epinephrine, antihistamine and other emergency medications) will all be on hand and ready to be used, if needed.

 Incremental doses – At the start of the challenge you’ll be given a very small, measured amount of the allergen and observed closely.
-Rest assured, full servings are not given on the first day.
 If no symptoms develop after 20 minutes, then another, slightly larger amount of the food will be given.
 This process will be repeated over the course of about three to four hours.
 The goal is to work up to a full serving size of the food you’re allergic to.

 Click here for more information about Oral Food Challenges.